 TURNA is a VTOL-type unmanned aerial vehicle designed for surveillance missions.
 It takes off and lands vertically using motors embedded in the wings, then transitions to horizontal flight for cruise.
 The telescopic landing gear retracts flush into the body to keep the aerodynamics clean during flight and deploys for landing on any surface.

 What makes this project interesting isn't just the airframe — it's the stack underneath.
-Custom motor designs, encrypted comms, real-time AI running on a Jetson, and a TinyML model that dynamically optimizes motor power mid-flight.
+Custom motor designs, encrypted comms, real-time AI running on a Jetson, and a TinyML model that dynamically optimizes motor power.

-Every major subsystem — from motor electromagnetics to AI inference — was designed and implemented by our team.
+Every major subsystem — from motor electromagnetics to AI inference — was designed and implemented from scratch.

-Three different motor types, all designed from scratch using Ansys RMxprt and validated with Maxwell FEA.
-The wing-embedded VTOL motors are Interior Permanent Magnet BLDCs producing 15.8 kg thrust each.
-Outrunner BLDCs near the fuselage handle rapid acceleration, and a central EDF motor delivers high-speed cruise flight.
+Three different motor types, designed from scratch using Ansys RMxprt and validated with Maxwell FEA.
+Wing-embedded VTOL motors are Interior Permanent Magnet BLDCs producing 15.8 kg thrust each.

 YOLOv10-B running on the Jetson Orin's NPU — 5.74ms inference latency, 19.1M parameters.
-Trained on military datasets for target and zone recognition.
-When fast tracking is needed (like dogfight scenarios), the system automatically switches to KCF tracking at 348 FPS average.
+When fast tracking is needed, the system automatically switches to KCF tracking at 348 FPS average.

-A 25-neuron RNN model that dynamically optimizes motor power in real-time to conserve momentum.
+A 25-neuron RNN model dynamically optimizes motor power in real-time to conserve momentum.
 Trained on experimental flight data and achieves 99.27% R² accuracy.
-Runs directly on the flight controller — no cloud, no latency.
+Runs directly on the flight controller.

-The operator connects to the UAV through an encrypted server.
-Video feed, telemetry, GPS position, and manual override controls — all transmitted over the secure channel.
+Video feed, telemetry, GPS position, and manual override controls — all transmitted over a secure channel.
 Authentication happens via public/private key exchange before any data flows.

-Built with PEEK (Polyaryletherketone) and carbon fiber for a lightweight but incredibly strong airframe.
-Telescopic spring-loaded landing gear retracts flush into the body during flight to maintain aerodynamic cleanliness, and deploys for any-surface landing.
+Built with PEEK (Polyaryletherketone) and carbon fiber.
+Telescopic spring-loaded landing gear retracts flush into the body during flight to maintain aerodynamic cleanliness.

 The communication between TURNA and the ground station isn't just a radio link — it's a full cryptographic pipeline.
 Before any data flows, the UAV authenticates itself using RSA public/private key exchange.
 The private key only exists on the physical UAV and is loaded before takeoff.